droe-lang/droe-lang.github.io/src/guide/strings.md

 ## Next Steps

-Now that you've mastered strings and interpolation in Roelang:
+Now that you've mastered strings and interpolation in Roe:

 - **[Collections](/guide/collections/)** - Working with lists and groups of data
 - **[Conditionals](/guide/conditionals/)** - Using string comparisons in logic
 - **[Loops](/guide/loops/)** - Processing collections of strings
 - **[Modules](/guide/modules/)** - Creating string utility modules

-String manipulation is a fundamental skill in Roelang.
+String manipulation is a fundamental skill in Roe.
 Use interpolation for readable templates, concatenation for dynamic building, and consistent patterns for maintainable code.